gardhr/cosi/README.md

 `function argv()`

-Fails if argv has not set by the calling C environmet (see cosi_main from the Cosi C API).
+Fails if argv has not set by the calling C environment (see cosi_main from the Cosi C API).

 `function envp()`

-Fails if envp has not set by the calling C environmet (see cosi_main from the Cosi C API).
+Fails if envp has not set by the calling C environment (see cosi_main from the Cosi C API).

 `function print_partial(args)`